 - 5.1 The application was advertised by means of letters of notification to 126 neighbouring properties.
-89 letters of objection have been received regarding:
+89 letters of objection were initially received regarding:

+- Principle of development

 - Density, massing and design

 - Adverse visual impact

-- Adverse impact on historical significance of Listed buildings, Listed wall and the character of Conservation Area
+- Adverse impact on historical significance of listed buildings, wall and the character of Conservation Area

 - Impact on neighbouring amenities

 - Loss of light/overbearing

 - Loss of outlook

 - Noise

 - Traffic/Parking implications

 - Flood risk

 - Ecology and biodiversity

 - Green Belt

-- A response from Woodcote (Epsom) Residents' Society was received, regarding (inter alia) proposed Block F, traffic and parking impact, lack of affordable housing units and new pedestrian gateway within the Listed wall - A response from Epsom Civic society was received, regarding (inter alia) the principle of Block F, the height, massing and design of Block F, the proposed buildings do not compliment the Listed buildings and Conservation Area, the pedestrian access into the Listed wall, vehicular access from Chalk Lane, lack of car parking, emergency access to the Site, potential construction works and refuse. - A response from the Jockey Club was received.
-The comments are references and addressed within this report - A response from The Durdans Stables was received, regarding the secondary route and emergency access at Chalk Lane
+- A response from Woodcote (Epsom) Residents' Society was received, regarding (inter alia) proposed Block F, traffic and parking impact, lack of affordable housing units and new pedestrian gateway within the wall

+- A response from Epsom Civic society was received, regarding (inter alia) the principle of Block F, the height, massing and design of Block F, the proposed buildings do not compliment the listed buildings and Conservation Area, the pedestrian access into the wall, vehicular access from Chalk Lane, lack of car parking, emergency access to the Site, potential construction works and refuse.

+- A response from the Jockey Club was received.
+The comments are references and addressed within this report

+- A response from The Durdans Stables was received, regarding the secondary route and emergency access at Chalk Lane

-A Site Notice was displayed and the application was advertised in the local paper.
+- 5.2 A Site Notice was displayed and the application was advertised in the local paper.